Areas of Specialization

 DATA SCIENCE AND COMPUTING IN CEE

 Big data, artificial intelligence and computational skills are becoming increasingly important in several CEE disciplines.
-While CEE's core curriculum involves development of technical skills for all students, we also offer an undergraduate certificate and M.S. track for students who are interested in developing additional expertise in data science within the context of civil and environmental engineering.
+While CEE's core curriculum involves development of technical skills for all students, we also offer a graduate certificate and M.S. track for students who are interested in developing additional expertise in data science within the context of civil and environmental engineering.

 Sample undergraduate schedule: